- Chart

 Total Addressable Market (TAM)

-The QSR market in the US is substantial, valued in the hundreds of billions of dollars.
-Jack in the Box operates within the burger and broader fast-food segments of this market.
-Its current market share represents a small but significant portion of the overall TAM, with opportunities for growth through market penetration and expansion.
+The US fast-food market is valued in the hundreds of billions of dollars annually.
+Jack in the Box operates within the burger and broader QSR segment of this market.
+While it holds a smaller share compared to giants like McDonald's or Starbucks, it has a significant presence in its operating regions and aims to capture a growing portion of the market through strategic initiatives and menu development.

 Upturn SWOT Analysis